GovReady/CommonMark-py-Extensions/README.rst

-A CommonMark-py (https://github.com/rtfd/CommonMark-py) renderer that outputs pretty plain text, i.e. not the original Markdown but something nicer for end users to see.
+A CommonMark-py (https://github.com/rtfd/CommonMark-py) renderer that outputs pretty plain text or round-trips to CommonMark, i.e. not the original Markdown but something nicer for end users to see.

 Example::